reedv/ICS432-HW/hw8/README.txt

 How to test weird filter:
 	javac RGB.java WeirdFilter.java WeirdFilterExample.java
 	java WeirdFilterExample <path to image>
 Should then create the resulting image in the current directory under the name weird_image.jpg.
+Uses either the sequential or dataparallel versions of the weird filter (need to comment/uncomment the different instantiations in the WeirdFilterExample source file).

-Q2:
+Q2: see ConcurrentImageProcessorTaskParallel.java